 Rick Morro, Founder of Maasai Girls Rescue Center

-Before I retired I thought that I would spend the rest of my life enjoying doing these hobbies and attending the various Men’s Groups I was involved in.
+Before I retired I thought that I would spend the rest of my life enjoying doing these hobbies and attending the various Men’s Church Groups I was involved in.
 It didn’t take long after retirement for me to be totally restless.
 I could not understand exactly why as I had no desire to go back into the work force even though I considered it as a way to try to fill the void.
 I was constantly feeling empty and restless to do something with the rest of my life.
 I prayed and asked God for direction.
-God answers prayers but not always in the time frame we seek.
-It took a year of my looking at various volunteer organizations.
-I did not find anything that pulled me to join any of the organizations I looked into or I was not even contacted after applying on-line for international volunteer opportunities.
+He answers prayers but not always in the time frame we seek.
+I spent a year of researching various domestic and international volunteer organizations but couldn’t find anything that really pulled me into joining.
+As with all of God’s plans, He knows how and when it is the right opportunity and the right time.

 Early in 2012, I was frustrated about the lack of response to my efforts and was directed to an outreach pastor at a church.
 I was not a regular attendee but many of my men’s group members were.
 Long story short, if that is possible with me, I called the outreach pastor.
 I told him I was a retired businessman who wanted to volunteer, for a long-term assignment, in either Asia (my first choice) or Africa.
 He told me he was leaving to go to Tanzania the next day, to send my resume, and we would talk when he returned.
 I have to admit, I did not think Tanzania was a hardship assignment or that the people were in such great need.
 In the summer of 2012, I made my first short-term mission trip to Tanzania with the church group.
 All my presumptions of exotic animals and safaris to beautiful national parks were confirmed, but the poverty and hardship I saw was overwhelming.
 I know this was where God wanted me to be.